PEACE PROJECTS

 Education for peacebuilding, not just education about peace.

-One of the most unique aspects of NewGen Peacebuilders is that the program emphasizes education for peacebuilding, not just education about peace.
+Live trainings and curricular units available through NewGen Peacebuilders / Youth & Peace in Action emphasize education for peacebuilding, not just education about peace.
 In each training, participants are supported to move from analyzing conflicts to visualizing peace projects and then to actual project implementation.
 This occurs through the use of a NewGen Peacebuilders planning process, guidance from trained mentors, and monitoring of peace projects.
-Team action peace projects cover a wide range of themes, for example: Bullying, Domestic Violence, Education Inequity, Ethnic Conflict, Gender Violence, Gun Violence, Healthcare Inequity, Homelessness, Human Trafficking, Hunger, Insecurity/Instability, Police/Community Relations, Political Polarization, Pollution/Environment, Refugee/Immigrant Relations, Substance Abuse.

 #RiceForLife